LukeGrahamLandry/franca/devlog.md

+## (Dec 29)

+- run harec in parallel when modules don't depend on each other.
+  - frontend time: before = 2836ms, after = 928ms.
+  - which is good enough because that makes it less than the backend time (1539ms). so stick that on another thread and now the whole operation is down to 1914ms.
+    - don't love that its not the speed of the slowest part. getting into the shitty cores perhaps.
+  - made backend/meta/parse.fr thread safe.
+1750ms.
+  - oh also im always running it directly so the backend is compiled with debug assertions. aot with -unsafe it's 1460ms which is a bit more respectable.
+- add some padding to the stack when francaruntimeinit calls libcstartmain. fixes the random junk addresses on the side of flamegraph in samply.
+  - zeroing fp in callinstack changes whether "main" (from wrapwithruntimeinit) shows in FRANCA_BACKTRACE=1
+  - a source of confusion is that franca programs use ^ instead of emitlinuxstart.
+  - im a bit concerned that i might be disagreeing about who owns where the stack points or something.

 ## (Dec 28)

 these are the two extra that started failing on amd when i started using my c compiler.